Celebrating Seniors - Author Beverly Cleary

 A Portland public school and a University of Berkeley residence are named for Beverly Cleary, and her publisher Harper Collins celebrates her birthday as “National Drop Everything and Read Day”.
 In her “old age” Beverly Cleary has also written two autobiographies, A Girl from Yamhill (1988) and My Own Two Feet (1995); and her last book, Ramona’s World, was published in 1999 (age 83).

-Beverly Cleary has lived in Carmel Valley, California since before her husband Clarence passed away; she still lives there, in an assisted living/retirement community, when she died on March 25, 2021 at the age of 104.
+Beverly Cleary lived in Carmel Valley, California since before her husband Clarence passed away; and was still living there, in an assisted living/retirement community, when she died on March 25, 2021 at the age of 104.

 How does someone who is 100 years old fill their day?
 If you’re Beverly Cleary, you don’t lie in bed all day.
 In a 2016 interview for the National Post/Washington Post, Beverly recounted her northern California retirement home lifestyle – up at 7:30m, reading the newspaper and books, watching CNN and doing crossword puzzles.
 She quipped that although she enjoys writing letters, that “When you get to be 99, there aren’t many people to write letters to.”
 And, “People tell me I don’t look a day over 80.”